jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Graham pan loaf + Poppy seed roll.md

 Recipes:
-1. The [[Cinnamon rolls, Poppy seed roll]] recipe is taken at 1kg of dough and made into a poppy seed roll with 500g of filling.
+1. The [[Cinnamon rolls]] recipe is taken at 1kg of dough and made into a poppy seed roll with 500g of filling.
 2. [[graham whole wheat]] loaf (843g)